+Among festivals in Peru, the Chiaraje is one of the most dramatic.
 The Chiaraje takes place in the remote province of Canas, about a 4 hour drive from the city of Cusco.
-This is a festival of ritual battles or pucllay (war games) that are supposed to give life to Pachamama (Mother Earth) and for the people to receive her favors during the harvest.
-This affectionate battle is related to the fertility of the earth, which is why it takes place at the end of January, in the time of rainy season.
+This is a Cusco festival of ritual battles or pucllay (war games) that are supposed to give life to Pachamama (Mother Earth) and for the people to receive her favors during the harvest.
+This affectionate battle is related to the fertility of the earth, which is why it takes place at the end of January, during rainy season.
 The aim of the ancient battle is to give service to the exhausted earth and the winner of the battle can expect a rich life.
-In the past, a death at Chiaraje was an offer to Pachamama.
+In the past, a death at Chiaraje was an offering to Pachamama.
 Therefore, the families of the warriors that died during this battle didn’t cry for their lost family members.

 This festival is held every 20th of January.
-Participants from two communities engage in battle using a variety of weapons, with the winner being the group to capture the largest area of land.
+Participants from two communities engage in battle using a variety of weapons.
+The winner is the group to capture the largest area of land.
 At dawn, you can hear angry shouts and songs about war.
-The men ride on horseback, encouraging the rest of the people to run together to the base of the hill Chiaraje.
+The men ride on horseback, encouraging the rest of the people to run together to the base of Chiaraje hill.
 Here, a ritual battle takes place that comes from the time of Túpac Amaru II (Jose Gabriel Condor Canqui).
 He rebelled against the abuses of the Spaniards and is still regarded as a hero.
-Here in the highest part of the Andes we can still find extremely traditional zones with cattle farmers and textile makers.
+Here in the highest part of the Andes we can still find extremely traditional zones with cattle farmers and textile artisans.
 Also, the Canas province is considered to be an area of very proud warriors.

 Hundreds of women come to the hill Chiaraje.
 They wear typical clothes that are decorated with fresh flowers.
 They stay far away from the place where the ritual battle takes place and they prepare food and liquor to sell afterwards.
 The warriors wear embroidered clothes and bring catapults and whips with them.
 They use these weapons during the attack.
 In the beginning of the assault they will go down the hill while they are threatening and challenging the enemy, insulting them to destroy their honor, their manliness and pride.
 Together these warriors move to the front of the field to finally take the hill of the enemy and therefore become the winners.